lsoft/ElectronAppDebugger/README.md

 This is a preview version, please share your feedback to the project github repo.

+You can install this VS extension [here](https://marketplace.visualstudio.com/items?itemName=lsoft.ElectronAppDebugger).

+If you are enjoying it please consider give it a ★ in the github repo and ★★★★★ rating on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=lsoft.ElectronAppDebugger).

 <div style="display: flex; flex-wrap: wrap; gap: 10px;">

   <a href="https://raw.githubusercontent.com/lsoft/ElectronAppDebugger/main/debug_electron_app.gif" target="_blank">